-This is a long strip of rubber or vinyl that attaches to the bottom edge of the garage door.
-The flexible material compresses when the door closes, sealing the gap along the floor to keep water, dirt, cold breezes and mice and insects from getting inside.
-Some garage doors have an aluminum track on the bottom that holds the seal.
-The bottom seal for this type usually has a raised flange that slides or snaps into the aluminum track.
-This style costs $40-$50 for a two-car garage door.
+The garage door bottom seal (or door sweep) is a long strip of rubber or vinyl that attaches to the bottom edge of the garage door.
+The flexible material compresses when the door closes, sealing the gap along the floor to keep out water, dirt, cold breezes, and critters.
+You'll know it's time to replace the bottom seal when you can see daylight below the bottom of the door when it is closed.

 02 of 05

 Garage Door Threshold Seal

-A good-quality vinyl threshold seal can be more durable than a bottom seal.
-It is installed with adhesive that is usually included in the package.
+A good-quality vinyl threshold seal can be more durable than a door seal.
+It is installed with an adhesive that is usually included with the threshold.

 03 of 05

-Garage Door Weatherstrip
+Garage Door Stop Weatherstripping